Acro-polis/constitution/Underperforming-Policy.md

-**Active Participant that is underperforming**
+**Contributor that is underperforming**

-The team or person responsible for hiring the Active Participant can decide to terminate the contract when performance or the working relationship isn’t at the level that is required to complete the project successfully.
-However, it is encouraged to use the same process as is set forth above for an underperforming Worker-Owner to create an “Improvement plan” to  enable the Active Participant to improve.
+The team or person responsible for hiring the Contributor can decide to terminate the contract when performance or the working relationship isn’t at the level that is required to complete the project successfully.
+However, it is encouraged to use the same process as is set forth above for an underperforming Worker-Owner to create an “Improvement plan” to  enable the Contributor to improve.
 Again, the following things are important to keep in mind:

--   The team or member who assigned the task, is responsible for concluding that the Active Participant’s performance isn’t at the required level, and sharing that observation with the Participant that is underperforming.
+-   The team or member who assigned the task, is responsible for concluding that the Contributor’s performance isn’t at the required level, and sharing that observation with the Participant that is underperforming.

 -   The team is responsible for making sure an ‘Improvement plan” is created so that the Participant’s abilities to perform can be increased.
 The plan can be focussed on  technical, communicative or other skills, and preferably is created by the Underperforming Member, if they do not take initiative in creating the plan the team is responsible for helping them create the improvement plan.